 - Ensure the work fits in with the law on working hours for children and local bylaws set by the council [Word] on the types of work that children can and can’t be employed to do.

 - Can invalidate your insurance

 - Can result in the local authority taking legal action against you.

-Please allow 10 working days in order for us to process your employment permit application otherwise we can not guarantee this will be processed in time.
+Please allow 10 working days for us to process your employment permit application, otherwise we can not guarantee this will be processed in time.

 Once you have submitted the employer section of the application form we will email a link to the second part of the application to the nominated parent/guardian.
 If the parent/guardian fails to complete and submit their application within 7 days, it will result in the application being automatically declined.

 You will receive an email to advise if the parent/carer has not completed the application and the case is to close.

 Further details about how we share your information can be found in our privacy notice.

 - byelaws regulating child employment in Nottinghamshire [Word].

 If your enquiry hasn’t been answered in the sections above, contact our customer service team.